IdealYuvi/Vanilla-Javascript-Projects/README.md

 # Vanilla-Javascript-Projects
-This repo has some projects I did when I learned Javascript.
+This repo contains the projects I did when I started learning JavaScript.
+There are some interesting projects such as Breakout Game, Pig Game, Guess My Number and Github Finder.